-Angelica Rhubarb Sauce Ingredients
+Angelica Rhubarb Sauce Recipe

-- 2 TBL Angelica leaves, Chopped fine
+- 2 tablespoons Angelica leaves, chopped fine

-- 3 1/3 c Rhubarb, Chopped
+- 3 1/3 c rhubarb, chopped

-- 2 TBL Sugar
+- 2 tablespoons sugar

-- Water, To cover
+- water, to cover

-- Place all ingredients in a pan and just cover with water
+- Place all ingredients in a pan and just cover with water.

-- Poach until soft, about 10–15 minutes
+- Poach until soft, about 10–15 minutes.

-- Serve immediately or use cool and use for pie filling
+- Serve immediately or use cool and use for pie filling.

+Thanks for stopping by!
 I hope you found this information useful, and I hope you find an opportunity to try this delightful vegetable (herb).
 If you have already tried it, share your experience in the comments below.
-If you have grown it, tell us about that too.
+If you have grown it, tell us about that, too.
 I am always up for new and exciting ways to grow and use herbs and vegetables in the kitchen garden.
+Happy Gardening!

 © 2017 Kim French